MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/ndis-driver-stack.md

 Protocol drivers bind to miniport adapters.
 Therefore, underlying filter modules in a driver stack are transparent to protocol drivers.
 To obtain information about underlying filter modules, protocol drivers can enumerate the filter modules in a driver stack.

-If more than one protocol driver binds to an miniport adapter, the filter modules are the same for both protocol drivers.
+If more than one protocol driver binds to a miniport adapter, the filter modules are the same for both protocol drivers.
 Based upon the binding, NDIS routes requests to the correct protocol driver.

 ### <a href="" id="ndis-6-0-stack-with-intermediate-driver"></a>NDIS 6.0 Stack with Intermediate Driver